QuickBooks vs FreshBooks vs Xero vs Quicken Home & Business

 QuickBooks Desktop has both Mac and PC versions, but you can’t use the database file interchangeably.
 In other words, you can’t save work in your file on a PC at work, then go home and open the database on a QBD installed on your Mac.

-In the last 5 years, we’ve seen QuickBooks really start to move their product to be web based.
-It’s called QuickBooks Online.
-While it does all the same things as QBD, its interface and style of use is fairly different.
+In the last 5 years, we’ve seen QuickBooks really start to move their product to be web-based version, QuickBooks Online.
+While it does all the same things as QBD, its interface and style of use are fairly different.
 But again, has all the same functionality.